FoldingSpace/enfolding/distance-demo.md

 In the 3D render, these distance changes reflect in folding, curling or pinching of the image's surface.
 ![3D-pinch](graphics/distance-tutorial/3D-pinch.png)
 #### Zero distance alternative view
-Use the rotate feature of your mouse to move the graphic around and export alternate 3D views.
+Use the rotate feature or your mouse to move the graphic around and export alternate 3D views.
 ![3D-view](graphics/distance-tutorial/3D-view.png)